janlauber/one-click/docs/research/index.md

 ## Introduction

-In our One-Click Deployment project, we aim to gain a thorough understanding of the OSS deployment and management landscape.
-This encompasses assessing current challenges and exploring how existing solutions address these issues.
+In our One-Click Deployment project, we aim to thoroughly understand the OSS deployment and management landscape, focusing on both OSS frameworks and pre-built applications.

 ## Competitive Analysis

-Our competitive analysis provides insights into both direct competitors and hosted solutions in the OSS deployment space.
+Our competitive analysis explores the landscape of OSS deployment, distinguishing between frameworks and applications.

-### Direct Competitors
+### OSS Frameworks

-- Analyzing solutions like `plural.sh`, focusing on their technological approach and user experience.
-[More in Competitive Analysis](research/competitive-analysis.md)
+- Examining solutions like `reflex.dev` and `streamlit.io`, focusing on their use as frameworks to build applications.
+[Reflex Analysis](./competitive-analysis/reflex-hosting.md) | [Streamlit.io Analysis](./competitive-analysis/streamlit-cloud.md)

-### Hosted Solutions
+### Pre-Built Applications

-- Evaluating platforms such as `reflex.dev` and `streamlit.io`, understanding their service models and user support mechanisms.
-[Detailed in Hosted Solutions Analysis](research/competitive-analysis.md#hosted-solutions)
+- Evaluating pre-built applications like `Node-RED`, which offer ready-to-use functionality.
+[Application Analysis](./competitive-analysis/kaa-node-red-hosting.md)

-### Key Differentiators
+### Hyperscalers

-- Identifying unique aspects of our One-Click Deployment solution compared to these existing services.
-[See Benefits and Drawbacks](research/state-of-research.md#benefits-and-drawbacks)
+- Analyzing how hyperscalers like AWS, Azure, and GCP provide managed OSS services and comparing their offerings to our solution.
+[Hyperscaler Analysis](./competitive-analysis/hyperscalers.md)

 ## Evaluation Model for OSS Technologies

-We follow a structured model to determine which OSS technologies to support, ensuring they align with our platform's capabilities and user needs.
+Our model distinguishes between frameworks and applications in terms of their deployment and management needs.

-### Criteria for Selection
+### Selection Criteria

-- Assessing technical compatibility, community support, and maintenance practices.
-[Criteria Details](research/requirements.md#criteria-for-selection)
+- Criteria specific to frameworks and applications, considering their unique deployment and operational requirements.
+[Criteria Details](./requirements.md)

 ### Onboarding Process

-- Outlining the process for integrating new OSS technologies into our platform.
-[Onboarding Steps](research/requirements.md#onboarding-process)
+- Steps for integrating frameworks and applications into our platform, taking into account their different natures.
+[Onboarding Steps](./requirements.md)

 ## Target OSS Technologies for Prototype

-In "Project 2", we aim to integrate and thoroughly analyze primarly `reflex.dev`.
-As we outlined in our [Supported Technologies](../decisions/0004-supported-technologies.md) decision, we will probably also integrate `streamlit.io` and `node-red` if we have time left.
+"Project 2" focuses on integrating technologies that represent both OSS frameworks and applications.

 ### Reflex.dev

-- Investigating its architecture and deployment intricacies.
+- A deep dive into deploying and managing Reflex.dev as a framework.
 [Reflex.dev Analysis](research/user-stories.md#reflex-dev)

-### Streamlit.io (*if time permits*)
+### Streamlit.io

-- Assessing usability and customization capabilities.
+- Understanding Streamlit.io's deployment process as a framework.
 [Streamlit.io Insights](research/personas.md#streamlit-io)

-### Node-RED (*if time permits*)
+### Node-RED

-- Examining scalability and integration capabilities.
+- Evaluating Node-RED's use case as a pre-built application.
 [Node-RED Evaluation](research/use-cases.md#node-red)

 ## Research Questions